orionprotocol/sdk/docs/INTEGRATION.md

 ## 4. Getting fee assets info

-Orion Protocol charge you only with available fee assets.
+Orion Protocol charges you only with available fee assets.
 You can get fee assets list:

 ```ts
 import { simpleFetch } from "@orionprotocol/sdk";